 Mad Hippie is a brand created by Sam and Dana, two nomadic newlyweds who wanted an all-natural skincare line to help soothe their sun-baked skin in the Central American sun.
 Thus Mad Hippie was born!
 The Hippie Creed (as they call it) states that their underlying commitment is to increase the beauty around the world.. not from an esthetic viewpoint.
 They state on their site that they are all about the beauty of health, opinions, and self-confidence regardless of race, gender, sexuality, age, location, etc. They do donate to an array of different causes one being Clean the ocean which I love!
 They go into way more detail on their page if you’re interested please read more about them here.
 For the rest of us, we’re going on to the review.

 Before I tried the Mad Hippie brand I had to do a little research.

 First thing first is it vegan?
 On the front of the bottle, it says it contains ” Ginger, Organic Rosehip, & Pumpkin seed oil.”
 As well all know that can’t be it.
 Even on ULTA.com, it lists the key ingredients as:

 - Organic Pumpkin Seed Oil for Replenishment.

-- Organic Safflower Oil for Moisture and softening the skin.
+- Organic Safflower Oil for Moisture and softening of the skin.